-The Court found that prima facie evidence of title is not the same as membership of a company; and that corporate membership can only be evidenced by entry on the share register.
-The Commercial Court's finding followed the recent English Supreme Court ruling in Enviroco Ltd v Farstad Supply A/Sii relied on by Harneys.
-The Court followed Lord Collins' clear judgment in Enviroco, where the Supreme Court found that ever since the Companies Clause Consolidation Act 1845, membership has been determined by entry in the register of members.
-The Court went further and found that as in England & Wales, the BVI companies legislation proceeds on that basis; the legislation would otherwise be unworkable and business efficacy requires it.
+The court found that prima facie evidence of title is not the same as membership of a company, and that corporate membership can be evidenced only by entry on the share register.
+The Commercial Court's finding followed the recent English Supreme Court ruling in Enviroco Ltd v Farstad Supply A/S.(2) The court followed the clear judgment in Enviroco, where the Supreme Court found that ever since the Companies Clause Consolidation Act 1845, membership has been determined by entry in the register of members.
+The court went further and found that, as in England and Wales, the BVI companies legislation proceeds on that basis; the legislation would otherwise be unworkable and business efficacy requires it.

-The Court added by way of obiter dicta that arbitration proceedings were not and could not be an apt forum to decide the question of locus standi to arbitrate.
+The court added in passing that arbitration proceedings were not and could not be an apt forum to decide the question of standing to arbitrate.